geeklynad/TP-Link-ESCU/README.md

 ### For the end user

-* In the current state of Easy Smart Configuration Utility v1.3.10, it is not advisable to use TL-SG105Ev5 (or other listed hardware) in a capacity of handling VLAN traffic for a security sensitive network.
+* In the current state of Easy Smart Configuration Utility v1.3.10, it should not be advisable to use TL-SG105Ev5 (or other listed hardware) in a capacity of handling VLAN traffic for a security sensitive network.

+* As the communication between utility and device are limited to the VLAN from which an user is connecting to the device, it should be recommended to only access the management interface through a more trusted network segment such as a management VLAN.
+This should limit the potential of packets being captured.
+Testing should be performed to verify that there is no "bleed through" of broadcast packets to other VLANs.
+Again, there does not appear to be a way to limit the switch to respond to only a designated VLAN.

 * The switch may be relegated to a "dumb" switch capacity by disabling the trunk line and only being served a single untagged VLAN.
 The attack potential will be limited to only switch access.
 DoS and other administrative functions through the compromised hardware can still be obtained, but will be limited in scope to the single VLAN.